w3f/Grants-Program/applications/polkadot-contract-wizard.md

 After the completion of this project, we would love to broaden its scope.

 **Multiple Chains**
-- Deploy the set of smart contracts in several parachains that implement the contracts pallet.
+- Provide a set of tools that will allow users to connect to parachains which implement the contracts pallet.

 **Custom contracts**
 - Add the possibility of creating custom contracts, not only with the modifiers but adding the ability to write code using the interface.